AlbertaSat/ex2_ground_station_website/INSTALL.md

 ## Developer Installation
 This installation method is for developers who wish to see their website and API changes live as they develop.

+1. Install [NodeJS (LTS)](https://nodejs.org/en/) and [autopep8](https://pypi.org/project/autopep8/) locally on your computer.
+These two will help autoformat your code when you commit.

-1. Clone this repository and enter it by running:
+2. Clone this repository and enter it by running:
     ```bash
     git clone git@github.com:AlbertaSat/ex2_ground_station_website.git
     cd ex2_ground_station_website
     ```

-2. Clone this repository's submodules (ex2_ground_station_software/ and libcsp/) by running:
+3. Clone this repository's submodules (ex2_ground_station_software/ and libcsp/) by running:
     ```bash
     git submodule update --init --recursive
     ```

-3. Create a copy of `keys-example.sh` and name it `keys.sh`
+4. Create a copy of `keys-example.sh` and name it `keys.sh`
     ```bash
     cp keys-example.sh keys.sh
     ```
    Feel free to change any of the values inside `keys.sh` but their default values works fine.
 Note that `SLACK_TOKEN` is used in `automation.py` as a way of notifying users through Slack when a satellite passover occurs.
 Information on using the Slack API can be found [here](https://api.slack.com/).

-4. Start the development environment by running:
+5. Start the development environment by running:
     ```bash
     docker-compose up
     ```
    It may take a while for the first time but subsequent runs will be much quicker.

-5. Visit [http://localhost:8000](http://localhost:8000) to view the webpage
+6. Visit [http://localhost:8000](http://localhost:8000) to view the webpage

    Note that on Safari and iOS, timestamps render improperly so it is recommended that you use a Chromium browser (Chrome, Edge, etc.) or Firefox.